Três Pontas: Economy

-The municipal economy is mixed, but coffee is the most important economic product.
+The municipal economy is mixed, with coffee being the most important economic product.

 Agriculture

 Coffee is the predominant crop in Três Pontas, occupying the majority of the cultivated land.
-The municipality has over 30 million coffee trees spread across approximately 24,000 hectares, making it the largest coffee-producing municipality in Brazil.
-About 75% of its coffee production is sold through the Coffee Growers' Cooperative of the Três Pontas Region (Cooperativa dos Cafeicultores da Zona de Três Pontas).
+The municipality has over 30 million coffee trees spread across approximately 24,000 hectare, making it the largest coffee-producing municipality in Brazil.
+About 75% of its coffee production is sold through the Coffee Growers' Cooperative of the Três Pontas Region.

 Other crops cultivated in the region include corn, beans, and various vegetables.
 In 2010, the city produced 29,808 tons of coffee, equivalent to around 1% of Brazil's national output, with an average yield of 1,440 kg per hectare, generating a total revenue of R$ 157,982,000.

 coffee is the main product of the city economy.